-A. The Area Plan Financial Closeout Report, and reconciliation to Contractor's General Ledger shall be submitted annually to the CDA Local Finance Bureau.
-All contractors are required to submit Closeout Reports as instructed by CDA.
+- A. The Area Plan Financial Closeout Report and the Program Property Inventory Certification shall be submitted annually to the CDA Local Finance Bureau.
+All contractors are required to submit Closeout Reports as instructed by CDA. - B. Federal funds will be reduced proportionately to maintain the required matching ratios if the Contractor fails to report sufficient match.